CosSlay-Team/runelite-cosslay-plugin/docs/CosSlay.md

 NPCs throughout the game.
 As part of this, you take on their full appearance and equipment for that single task.

-Lore for the reason tasks have to be completed in this way is in developement.
+Lore for the reason tasks have to be completed in this way is in development.

 ## NPCs and Tiers
 The NPCs that you help are divided into tiers of difficulty.
 The current tier